 Solution 4: Test Your Hard Drive

-Step 1: Select the target hard drive, then click "Surface Test" function for a try.
-This feature is designed to help scan and test each sector of the hard disk.
+Step 1: Right-click the target hard drive (SSD or HDD) that contains the Windows XP, 7, 8 or 10 operating system and then click "Surface Test".
+This feature is designed to scan and test each sector of the hard disk.

-Step 2: Then click "Start Now" button to start to scan all sectors of your disk.
-From the following screenshot, you know MiniTool Partition Wizard will help you to mark "disk block without read error" in green, and mark "read error in this block" in red.
-After a few minutes, all sectors of your disk will be tested completely.
+Step 2: Click "Start Now" to start scanning all sectors of your disk.
+Refer to the following screenshot: MiniTool Partition Wizard will mark "disk block without read error" in green, and mark "read error in this block" in red.

-After finishing disk test, if there are some bad sectors, you should take a measure to shield them, but MiniTool Partition Wizard doesn't have such a feature.
-Just do this by searching ways online, here are some ways to guide you.
+After finishing the disk test, if there are some bad sectors, you should take a measure to shield them.
+Unfortunately, MiniTool Partition Wizard doesn't have this feature.
+Instead, we find What to Do If I Find Bad Sectors on Hard Drive in Windows 10/8/7?.

-Step 1: In the main interface of MiniTool Partition Wizard, select "Copy Disk" from "Convert Disk" menu.
+Step 1: In the main interface of MiniTool Partition Wizard, right-click the disk and select "Copy Disk" from the context menu.

-Step 2: Then it is time to select a destination disk to copy all data on the source disk to.
+Step 2: Select a destination disk to copy all data on the source disk to.

-- During the process, the content of the target hard drive will be deleted.
-So it is suggested to prepare an empty disk.
-If the target disk owns data, please ensure the important data is been backed up.
+- During the process, the content of the target hard drive will be deleted, so an empty disk would work the best.
+If the target disk contains data, please ensure the important data has been backed up.

-- The target disk size must be larger than the used disk space on the source disk.
+- The target disk size should be larger than the used disk space on the source disk.

-Step 3: Then you can choose copy options, including "Fit partitions to entire disk" and "Copy partition without resize".
+Step 3: Choose a copy option between "Fit partitions to entire disk" and "Copy partition without resizing".

-Step 4: Then MiniTool Partition Wizard will advise you to modify BIOS boot order.
-In this post, it is unnecessary for a backup.
+Step 4: MiniTool Partition Wizard will advise you to modify BIOS boot order.
+Feel free to ignore it since it is unnecessary for a backup in this case.

 Step 5: Finally click "Apply" to finish all changes.

-With the help of MiniTool Partition Wizard Bootable Edition, you can easily fix disk read error.
-Just purchase its Professional Edition and use “Bootable Media” feature to create a bootable disc to boot your computer now.
+With the help of MiniTool Partition Wizard Bootable Edition, you can easily fix the disk read error.
+To boot your computer, get the Professional Ultimate Edition and use “Bootable Media” to create a bootable disc now.

 Solution 5: Check Your Hard Disk IDE Cables

-In the second part of this post, I mentioned the error can be caused by bad or incorrect IDE cables.
-If the cables are loose or defective, disk error will occur.
-So in order to rule out this possibility, you can open the computer’s hood and check whether each IDE cable is fastened on both ends.
-If there is something wrong, please replace the faulty cables to fix "A disk read error occurred".
+To rule out this possibility, you can open the computer’s hood and check whether each IDE cable is fastened completely on both ends.
+If there is something wrong, the faulty cables will need to be replaced to fix "A disk read error occurred".